prince-chrismc/prince-chrismc/README.md

 ### Hi there :wave:

-I'm Christoher _[ **kris**-tuh-fer ]_ a professional nerd.
-If I'm not in the _"office"_, I'm in the :evergreen_tree: :hiking_boot: with my :dog2:
+I'm Christoher _[ **kris**-tuh-fer ]_ a professional nerd. :nerd_face: If I'm not in the _"office"_, I'm in the :evergreen_tree: :hiking_boot: with my :dog2:

 * :fire: My passion is the entire software development cycle.
-Not just writting :fountain_pen: code...
+Not just writting :fountain_pen: code
+- :dancers: I’m contributing to [@conan-io/conan-center-index](https://github.com/conan-io/conan-center-index)
-* :telescope: I’m currently working on unorthodox ways of hosting web application on the cloud
+* :telescope: I’m currently working on
+   * a multi-cloud deployment leveraging DevOps and Infrastructure as Code
+   * generic JWT for any C++ JSON library
 * :speech_balloon: Ask me about my martial arts background :martial_arts_uniform: :boxing_glove:

 ---